M E D I A T I O N 1 0 1

 When you book paid services with us, your fee directly funds free and reduced-cost mediation services for community members who couldn't otherwise afford it.

-Contact us for more info about sliding scale options, payment plans, and how your contribution creates access for others.
+If you are looking for insightful resources that may help your situation, about sliding scale options, payment plans, and how your contribution creates access for others. feel free to inform us during your consultation.

 Don't see your situation listed?

-That’s okay!
-We're flexible and responsive to community needs.
 Contact us to discuss how we can help you find peace.